striezel/botvinnik/doc/configuration.md

-# botvinnik: core configuration file
+# botvinnik: configuration file

-The configuration file of botvinnik is the place where the core settings like the Matrix homeserver or the user id and password for login are stored.
+The configuration file of botvinnik is the place where the settings like the Matrix homeserver or the user id and password for login are stored.
 **Since this is sensitive information, take precaution that no other users or only users who you trust can access the configuration file.** This can